cs-uob/COMSM0085/exercises/part1/src/db4/jdbc.md

 Which really does connect to TCP port 3306 on localhost.

 |||advanced
-You can configure this on your Alpine machine if you wanted to: the main mariadb configuration file is `/etc/my.cnf` which in our case just contains a statement to include all files in the `/etc/my.cnf.d/` folder; in there we have `mariadb-server.cnf` which contains the lines
+You can configure this on your VM if you wanted to: the main mariadb configuration file is `/etc/my.cnf` which in our case just contains a statement to include all files in the `/etc/my.cnf.d/` folder; in there we have `mariadb-server.cnf` which contains the lines

     [mysqld]
     skip-networking

-Remove the last line and restart the server (`rc-service mariadb restart`) and then your mariadb server (`mysqld`) will really be listening on port 3306.
+Remove the last line and restart the server (`systemctl restart mariadb`) and then your mariadb server (`mysqld`) will really be listening on port 3306.

 We didn't notice this with the console client `mysql` because that by default tries the socket first, and then port 3306 if the socket doesn't exist.
 However the JDBC driver will only try exactly the options you give, and if you don't tell it to use the socket, it will try port 3306 and throw and exception if nothing is listening there.
 |||

 ## POM file

 Under `code/jdbc/` in this unit's repository you can find a minimal JDBC application that uses the `elections` database.
-Download this to your Alpine VM with `wget` (or get it from the unit repository, if you have cloned it there) and extract it to an otherwise empty folder (`tar xvf jdbc-example.tar`).
+Download this to your VM with `wget` (or get it from the unit repository, if you have cloned it there) and extract it to an otherwise empty folder (`tar -xvf jdbc-example.tar`).
 It contains a file `pom.xml` and a file `src/main/java/org/example/Example.java`.

 In the POM file, we note the following dependencies: